-1.1 Overview.
+1.1 OVERVIEW.

 Thank you, Bob.
 Good evening to the net.
-I've reviewed most of the documentation set we produced during the hurricane Ian activation.
-By in large, the EOC and shelter teams did a great job creating and maintaining the necessary documentation; however, there is always room for improvement.
-So, tonight, I would like to talk about record keeping during an activation event.
+Tonight, I would like to talk about record keeping during an activation event.

 1.2 RECORD KEEPING

 Record keeping is an important component of any exercise, event, or activation period.
 It provides a historical record of the events and actions that occurred during the activation period and will be instrumental in the creation of after-action reports and improvement plans.
 County, state, and federal officials will also likely make use of this information during their own afteraction analysis.